 Delta SkyMiles Reserve American Express Card

-Cardholders can also earn 15,000 MQMs if they can spend $30,000 on purchases in a calendar year (up to 4x per year).
+Meanwhile, the Delta SkyMiles Reserve American Express Card has a welcome offer of 100,000 bonus miles after you spend $5,000 in purchases on your new card in your first three months.
+Offer ends 8/3/2022.
+Cardholders can also earn 15,000 MQMs if they can spend $30,000 on purchases in a calendar year (up to 4x per year, a total of 60,000 MQMs).

-Here’s a quick summary of the good and bad news of the changes coming in.
+Here’s a quick summary of the good and bad news about the changes coming in.

 - Delta counts award tickets towards MQMs, MQDs, and MQSs.